tliron/prudence/CACHING.md

 This in-memory cache will suffice for testing and can also be great for smaller web sites.
 However, high-availability applications will likely need a distributed cache backend.
-Included in Prudence is a powerful distributed memory cache:
+Included in Prudence is a simple but powerful distributed memory cache.
+Here is an example of setting it up with automatic Kubernetes in-cluster discovery:

-    prudence.setCache(new prudence.DistributedCache({local: new prudence.MemoryCache()}));
+    prudence.setCache(new prudence.DistributedCache({
+        local: new prudence.MemoryCache(),
+        kubernetes: {
+            namespace: 'workspace',
+            selector: 'app.kubernetes.io/instance=prudence-hello-world'
+        }
+    }));

-It is also possible to set up Prudence with tiered caching, so that a cheaper in-memory cache will be preferred to a costly one.
-This is often preferrable when using a persistent cache that saves data to storage, which is orders of magnitude slower than memory:
+It is also possible to set up Prudence with tiered caching, so that a cheaper cache will be preferred to a costly one.
+This is a best practice when using a persistent cache that saves data to storage, which is orders of magnitude slower than memory:

-    prudence.setCache(new prudence.TieredCache({caches: [new prudence.MemoryCache(), new prudence.MyPersistentCache()]}));
+    prudence.setCache(new prudence.TieredCache({
+        caches: [
+            new prudence.MemoryCache(),      // first tier
+            new prudence.MyPersistentCache() // second tier
+        ]
+    }));

 ### Cache Duration